 We asked members of our selection panels to share their perspective on the letters they review.
 Their responses are collected here in three articles.
 The first is by Executive Secretary Emertius Louis Blair.
 The second is by Scott Henderson 1982 Truman Scholar, Veteran Member of the Truman Scholarship Finalists Selection Committee, and Assistant Professor at Furman University.
-The third is by Tara Yglesias, 1993 Truman Scholar, Deputy Executive Secretary of the Truman Foundation, and deals specifically with Institutional Nomination Letters.
+For addtional information on Institutional Nomination Letters, please click here.

 Letters of Recommendation: What selection panel members like to see, and what leaves them cold

 Point to some specific examples of what the Truman Candidate has done -- gave a terrific presentation, was a dedicated employee who figured out new business practices -- look for results.

 Provide information about the student's strengths in an interview.
 Letters should assist the committee in interviewing a student.

 Be specific.
 If the student wrote a brilliant paper on quarks, mention the title and why it stood out.

 [For the nomination letter] Make the case for why this person would be a strong Truman (Rhodes, etc.) candidate.
 The letter should avoid the redundant information about GPA, class standing, etc. (unless there's something about it not captured in the numbers).
 Knowing what's unusual about the student (in areas relevant to the scholarship) is really critical.

 Give the reader some context of how the person knows the Truman Candidate --school, civic, work, etc.--and for what period of time that the person has been known.

 Provide specific dates, times and location of the event/activity being reviewed.